Back to COVID-19 FAQ home page >>

-If a patient does not book both appointments at the same time, we suggest that you remind them at the first visit to make the appointment for the second dose and offer to make that appointment at the clinic.
+If a patient does not book subsequent appointments at the same time, we suggest that you remind them at their visit to make the appointments for subsequent doses and offer to make that appointment at the clinic.

-If the patient does not attend the practice within the prescribed time for the second dose (e.g. 21 days for the Pfizer vaccine and 12 weeks for the Astra Zeneca vaccine), the practice could send an SMS reminder assuming consent has been provided to communicate via SMS.
+If the patient does not attend the practice for subsequent vaccinations, the practice could send an SMS reminder assuming consent has been provided to communicate via SMS.

-Otherwise, we suggest you follow your usual follow-up protocol to recall patients for their second dose.
+Otherwise, we suggest you follow your usual follow-up protocol to recall patients for their subsequent doses.